HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 In 2024:

 - The median desktop and mobile page `<meta name="description">` tag contained 40 and 39 words, respectively.
 That represents a 110% increase in word count for mobile and 105% increase for mobile since 2022.
-Two years ago, the median for both desktop and mobile was just 19 words.
+Two years ago, the median for both desktop and mobile was just 19 words..
 - The median desktop and mobile page `<meta name="description>` tag contained 272 characters and 271 characters, respectively.
 That’s a 99% increase for both device types compared to 2022.
 - At the 10th percentile, the mobile and desktop `<meta name="description>` tag contained 4 words.
 - At the 90th percentile, the `<meta name="description>` tag contained 81 words on desktop and 79 words on mobile.

 ### Header tags